anboit/ica0002/backup_sla.md

 - Ansible repository itself - backed up by github

 ------------------------------

 RPO (recovery point objective)
 The backup will restore the database to an identical point no more than one day in the past.

 ------------------------

 Versioning and retention
-Local backup is made once a day at 3:30 in the morning.
-Includes: InfluxDB, MySQL and ansible repository.
+Local backup is made once a day at 03:00 in the morning.
+Includes: InfluxDB, MySQL.
 Local backups are deleted once a day right before new backup is made.
-Includes: InfluxDB, MySQL and ansible repository.

-Full backup is made every Sunday at 3:30 in the morning.
-Includes: InfluxDB, MySQL and ansible repository.
+Full backup is made every Sunday at 03:30 in the morning.
+Includes: InfluxDB, MySQL.
 Full backups are kept for one month.

-Includes: InfluxDB, MySQL and ansible repository.
+Incremental backup is made at 03:30 on every day-of-week from Monday through Saturday.
+Includes: InfluxDB, MySQL.
+Incremental backups are kept for one week.

 ----------------

 Usability checks
 Backup recovery can be verified by using administration tools on virtual environment comparing database dump to live database.

 --------------------

 Restoration criteria
 Restoration occurs only at the time when there is an actual problem with the service that could not be reversed.
 These include: files deleted by an accident, damaged files, data loss, security breach (malware, ransomware).

 -----------------------------

 RTO (recovery time objective)
 Since our infrastructure is pretty small - restoring of a backup will take no longer than 2 hours to guarantee minimal process downtimes.